Spotlight on Highline College

 Highline’s core strength lies in its "applied" curriculum, a philosophy where every class blends essential theory with hands-on, practical training that leads to jobs.
 Employers need and require job candidates with experience.
 But theory alone doesn't translate to experience.
 Students must accumulate hours of hands-on practice.
 It's like learning to be a pilot.
 Reading dozens of books about how to operate a plane doesn't mean you can really fly - practice is what turns you into a pilot.

 “All classes are 'applied'—they cover theory plus hands-on.
-It takes time and a lot of training to practice,” - Aaron Hayden
+It takes time and a lot of practice,” - Aaron Hayden

 The Power of the 2+2 Pathway